ibexa/documentation-developer/docs/guide/extending/extending_thumbnails.md

 For this layer there are following default implementations:

-- Mechanism looks for Fields that can be thumbnail, if found, mechanism moves to the second layer.
+- The mechanism looks for Fields that can be thumbnail, if found, the mechanism moves to the second layer.
 - If there are no Fields that can be a thumbnail, the Content Type icon will be used as a thumbnail.

 ### Second layer